-- 31. As the conflict moves into its seventh year, the intensification of hostilities, the COVID-19 pandemic, and the occurrence of natural disasters have left two thirds of the population in Yemen in need of humanitarian assistance for their very survival.
-14 The violations of international law committed by parties to the conflict have played a major role in creating and/or exacerbating the crisis.
+- 31. As the conflict moves into its seventh year, the intensification of hostilities, the COVID-19 pandemic and the occurrence of natural disasters have left two-thirds of the population in Yemen in need of humanitarian assistance for their very survival.
+11 The violations of international law committed by parties to the conflict have played a major role in creating and/or exacerbating the crisis.
 The civilian population is sinking deeper into hunger and poverty. - 32.
 Several cities in Yemen remain under siege or are impacted by blockades.
-Restrictions by parties on freedom of movement and the siege-like warfare used by the Houthis around Ta'izz city since August 2015 and in Hajjah since the end of 2018, significantly impede humanitarian access and aid delivery.
-Cumbersome and overly restrictive bureaucratic measures imposed by parties delay relief operations and programs.
-The Group of Eminent Experts has verified cases of humanitarian personnel being targeted, harassed, detained and even killed. - 33.
+Restrictions by parties on freedom of movement and the siege-like warfare used by the Houthis around the city of Ta'izz since August 2015 and in Hajjah since the end of 2018 have significantly impeded humanitarian access and aid delivery.
+12 Cumbersome and overly restrictive bureaucratic measures imposed by parties have delayed relief operations and programmes.
+13 The Group of Eminent Experts has verified cases of humanitarian personnel being targeted, harassed, detained and even killed.
+14 - 33.
 The protracted closure of Sana'a international airport since August 2016 by the Government of Yemen and the coalition precludes civilians from accessing life-saving health care unavailable within the country.
-18 Its reopening, together with access to Hudaydah port, is currently being held hostage to the peace negotiations.
+Its reopening, together with access to Hudaydah port, is currently being held hostage by the peace negotiations.
 Restrictions on imports imposed by the coalition continue to contribute to shortages of fuel and food, causing price increases.
 During this reporting period, the Group of Eminent Experts documented the obstruction of imports into Hudaydah by the coalition.
-From March to June 2021, for instance, 13 vessels carrying over 350,000 metric tons of fuel derivatives were denied entry despite possessing relevant clearances.
+From March to June 2021, for instance, 13 vessels carrying a total of more than 350,000 metric tons of fuel derivatives were denied entry despite possessing relevant clearances.
 Similarly, on 27 June 2021, a vessel carrying 8,867 metric tons of liquefied petroleum gas was denied entry.
-As of 30 June 2021, two other vessels carrying fuel derivatives had been held up for 212 and 191 days, respectively.
-In addition to impacting critical services (including the production of food), such actions diminish the potential revenues to be used under the Stockholm and Hudaydah Agreements for the payment of outstanding salaries to civil servants, compounding the loss of purchasing power of many Yemenis.
-19 - The Group of Eminent Experts has previously investigated attacks by parties to the conflict that, in a context of acute food insecurity, reflected a reckless disregard for the impact of their operations on the civilian population and their access to food.20 During this reporting period, the Group has continued to investigate military operations impacting on food production and farms in areas known to be affected by food insecurity.
+As at 30 June 2021, two other vessels carrying fuel derivatives had been held up for 191 and 212 days, respectively.
+In addition to impacting critical services, including the production of food, such actions diminish the potential revenues to be used under the Stockholm and Hudaydah Agreements for the payment of outstanding salaries to civil servants, compounding the loss of purchasing power of many Yemenis.
+In addition to impact the stockholm and Hudaydah Agreements for the payment of outstanding salaries to civil servants, compounding the loss of purchasing power of many Yemenis.
+In addition to impact the stockholm and Hudaydah Agreements for the payment of outstanding salaries to civil servants, compounding the loss of purchasing power of many Yemenis. - 34.
+The Group of Eminent Experts has previously investigated attacks by parties to the conflict that, in a context of acute food insecurity, reflected a reckless disregard for the impact of their operations on the civilian population and its access to food.
+17 During this reporting period, the Group has continued to investigate military operations impacting on food production and farms in areas known to be affected by food insecurity.
 In the early hours of 21 March 2021, two consecutive coalition airstrikes hit the Salif Grains Port, in Hudaydah Governorate.
 As a result, five male employees were injured, and the workers' accommodation and warehouse of the Yemen International Food Industries Co.
 Ltd. were partially damaged.
-On 14 June 2021, missiles, most likely from coalition airstrikes, hit two commercial poultry farms in Khamir district, Amran Governorate.
+On 14 June 2021, missiles, most likely from coalition airstrikes, hit two commercial poultry farms in Khamir District, Amran Governorate.
 One of the farms was destroyed.
 The Group is not aware of any military presence in the vicinity of either location.
-The Group also investigated the military use, by the Joint Forces, 21 of the Thabet Brothers Group Complex - composed of 16 companies, including the production of food and dairy products - in Hudaydah Governorate, since 2018.
-This use rendered the complex a military target, although any attack would still be subject to limitations imposed by international humanitarian law.
-The Group documented three incidents of shelling on the complex on 3 December 2020, and 6 and 19 June 2021, by the Houthis, causing civilian deaths and
+The Group also investigated the military use of the Thabet Brothers Group Complex, since